dcastrop/poly-lang/README.md

-# DPoly
+# poly-lang

-A deep embedding of _polynomial functors_, and their primitive operations in Haskell.
+A deep embedded point-free language with  _polynomial functors_.